OBOAcademy/obook/docs/lesson/pull-requests.md

 ![pull request](images/pullrequest.png)

 3. Click the green button ‘Compare & pull request’ on the right.
 4. You may now add comments, if applicable and request a reviewer.
-See section below on reviwers.
+See section below on reviewers.
 5. The diff for your file is at the bottom of the page.
 Examine it as a sanity check.
 6. Click on the green box ‘Pull request’ to generate a pull request.